knakama0122/451Assn9/report.md

 # Lab 9 Report

-The following are graph showing the classification accuracy of the decision tree using scikit learn.
+The following are graphs showing the classification accuracy of the decision tree using scikit learn.

 <figure>
     <img src="bagging.png"